-Today we would take a look at the cities people are moving to with the pandemic recession upon us.
+Today we would take a look at the cities millennials are moving to with the pandemic recession upon us.
 People have started moving around the country from places that have been hardest hit by this economic downturn.
 And it’s going to continue to grow at a faster pace.
 I’m sure these people will be looking for work and a better place to live.
 A majority of those moving are going to be millennials.

 They’re the ones who are in the prime working years of the life cycle.
 We have the greatest generation.
 They’re pretty much almost gone.
 Baby boomers are mostly retired by now.
 Some of us are starting to look at retirement in the coming years.
 That sort of shows that the possible upcoming migration, at least the bulk of them, will be millennials.
 So where have they been moving